glromeo/esbuild-sass-plugin/README.md

 ```
 this will use `loader: "css"` and your transpiled sass will be included in index.css.

-If you specify `format: "style"` then the stylesheet will be dynamically added to the page.
+If you specify `type: "style"` then the stylesheet will be dynamically added to the page.

 Alternatively you can import a **lit-element** css result:
 ```javascript